jlbradley1844/jlbradley1844.github.io/_posts/2017-05-03-community.md

 Islam

-These three world religions, little noticed at the time of their founding, spread across the globe such that by 1000 AD, entire nations were under sway of these religions.
+These three world religions, little noticed at the time of their founding, spread across the globe such that by 1000 AD, there was pracically no area in Europe, Asia or North Africa that was fully under the sway of one of these religions.
 Unlike earlier religions, they were not married to a community, culture or even a nation: they presented themselves as universal, cosmopolitan religions, fit for any believer willing to believe.